theangelsofwar/AIRE/README.md

     Notice the Graph Protocol uses Postgres for it's underlying database You should get a confirm message that the database is ready to accept connections

+    a.
+Because it has recently become more difficult recently to work with a local ether net, it is better to just start using a testnet.
+    infura:

   3. initialize new subgraph instance
     > npm install -g @graphprotocol/graph-cli